MCJack123/maciNTosh-bandit/README.md

 # Windows NT for Power Macintosh

-This repository currently contains the source code for the ARC firmware and its loader, targeting New World Power Macintosh systems using the *Gossamer* architecture (that is, MPC106 "Grackle" memory controller and PCI host, and "Heathrow" or "Paddington" super-I/O chip on the PCI bus).
+This repository currently contains the source code for the ARC firmware and its loader, targeting:
+- New World Power Macintosh systems using the *Gossamer* architecture (that is, MPC106 "Grackle" memory controller and PCI host, and "Heathrow" or "Paddington" super-I/O chip on the PCI bus)
+- Old World Power Macintosh systems using the *TNT* architecture (that is, "Hammerhead" memory controller, "Bandit" PCI host, and "Grand Central" super-I/O chip on the PCI bus)

 That is, the following systems:

+* Gossamer:
 	* iMac G3 (tray-loading)
 	* Power Macintosh G3 (Blue & White) *"Yosemite"*
 	* Macintosh PowerBook G3 Bronze Keyboard *"Lombard"*
 	* Power Macintosh G4 PCI *"Yikes!"*
+* TNT/Bandit:
+	* Power Macintosh 7500 *"TNT"*
+	* Power Macintosh 7600 *"Montana 7600"*
+	* Power Macintosh 7300 *"Montana"*
+	* Power Macintosh 8500 *"Nitro"*
+	* Power Macintosh 8600 *"Kansas"*

 The ARC firmware itself runs at a low enough level that it should be compatible with Old World systems using the same chipset too, but there is currently no loader for these systems; these are the following:

 * Power Macintosh G3 (beige)
 * Macintosh PowerBook G3 Series *"Wallstreet"*, *"PDQ"*

+These TNT-class machines have the same chipset as the others, but lack the on-board "Control" chip for video (opting for PCI-based ATI cards instead) and as such lack proper graphics support:

+* Power Macintosh 9500
+* Power Macintosh 9600

 There may be issues on your hardware.